-I’m pretty sure you couldn’t tell the difference between a traditional steaming bowl of pasta with meat sauce and our quicker Vegetarian Bolognese made with plant-based ‘meat’ in an Instant Pot.
+I’m pretty sure you couldn’t tell the difference between a traditional steaming bowl of pasta with meat sauce and our quicker Vegetarian Bolognese sauce made with plant-based ‘meat’ in an Instant Pot.
 No kidding – same taste, texture and deliciousness.

-You can make this Bolognese sauce in the Instant Pot or on the stove.
+You can make this vegetarian Bolognese in the Instant Pot or on the stove.
 Instructions for both are in the recipe.
 The only difference is that you save 30-40 minutes or so by using the Instant Pot.

 I took some license with the recipe by not including milk and not serving it with a wider pasta typically used with Bolognese sauce.
 Nevertheless, this vegetarian Bolognese is a thick, rich, savory meatless ‘meat’ sauce that would fool most meat eaters I think.
 It’s that close.
 And it tastes great.

-Bottom line, you should try this ‘meat’ sauce
+You should try this ‘meat’ sauce because…

 - Purists may snub their noses, but the rest of us are thrilled to serve the same meatless pasta meal to meat eaters and vegetarians alike at the same time.
 I don’t know about you, but for me, this is a big deal.
 For over 20 years, I have had to make my vegetarian daughter a separate vegetarian meal 🙁 With this recipe, I don’t!